dpb587/axe/README.md

 ## benchmarks

-Official benchmarks are coming soon but here are some empirical and probably misrememebered values from my 4 year old Macbook Air:
+These are some are some empirical performance figures from my 4 year old Macbook Air:

 | Task                                      | Lines processed/second  |
 |-------------------------------------------|------------------------:|